networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 ## Transfer money from account (replace the from account and to account id with real id):

+* On transaction command side, system send MoneyTransferCommand and apply the MoneyTransferCreatedEvent event with certain amount
+* On account command side, system subscrible the MoneyTransferCreatedEvent event.
+System will verify the account balance based on the debit event.
+* If the balance is not enough, system publish AccountDebitFailedDueToInsufficientFundsEvent.
+Otherwise, system send AccountCreditedEvent/AccountDebitedEvent.
+* On transaction command side, if subscribed events are AccountCreditedEvent/AccountDebitedEvent, system will process event and publish CreditRecordedEvent/debitRecordedevent, if subscribed event is AccountDebitFailedDueToInsufficientFundsEvent, system will publish FailedDebitRecordedEvent.
+* On account view side, if subscribed events are creditRecorded event and debitRecorded event, system will update local account balance and update the transaction status to COMPLETED. if subscribed even FailedDebitRecordedEvent, system will update transaction status to FAILED_DUE_TO_INSUFFICIENT_FUNDS.

 curl -X POST \
   http://localhost:8085/v1/transfers \